pressbooks/pressbooks/symbionts/htmLawed/htmLawed_README.txt

   `Finalized` '$config' and '$spec' are made *global variables* while htmLawed is at work.
 Values of any pre-existing global variables with same names are noted, and their values are restored after htmLawed finishes processing the input (to capture the `finalized` values, the 'show_settings' parameter of '$config' should be used).
 Depending on '$config', another global variable 'hl_Ids', to track 'id' attribute values for uniqueness, may be set.
 Unlike the other two variables, this one is not reset (or unset) post-processing.

-  Except for the main function 'htmLawed()' and the functions 'kses()' and 'kses_hook()', htmLawed's functions are *name-spaced* using the 'hl_' prefix.
+  Except for the main 'htmLawed()' function, htmLawed's functions are *name-spaced* using the 'hl_' prefix.
 The *functions* and their roles are:

-  *  'hl_attrval' - checking attribute values against $spec
+  *  'hl_attrval' - check attribute values against '$spec'
-  *  'hl_bal' - tag balancing
+  *  'hl_bal' - balance tags and ensure proper nesting
-  *  'hl_cmtcd' - handling CDATA sections and HTML comments
+  *  'hl_cmtcd' - handle CDATA sections and HTML comments
-  *  'hl_ent' - entity handling
+  *  'hl_ent' - handle character entities
-  *  'hl_prot' - checking a URL scheme/protocol
+  *  'hl_prot' - check a URL scheme/protocol
-  *  'hl_regex' - checking syntax of a regular expression
+  *  'hl_regex' - check syntax of a regular expression
-  *  'hl_spec' - converting user-supplied $spec value to one used by htmLawed internally
+  *  'hl_spec' - convert user-supplied '$spec' value to one used internally
-  *  'hl_tag' - handling tags
+  *  'hl_tag' - handle element tags and attributes
-  *  'hl_tag2' - transforming tags
+  *  'hl_tag2' - transform element tags
   *  'hl_tidy' - compact/beautify HTML
-  *  'hl_version' - reporting htmLawed version
+  *  'hl_version' - report htmLawed version
   *  'htmLawed' - main function
-  *  'kses' - main function of 'kses'
-  *  'kses_hook' - hook function of 'kses'

-  The last two are for compatibility with pre-existing code using the 'kses' script. htmLawed's 'kses()' basically passes on the filtering task to 'htmLawed()' function after deciphering '$config' and '$spec' from the argument values supplied to it. 'kses_hook()' is an empty function and is meant for being filled with custom code if the 'kses' script users were using one.

   'htmLawed()' finalizes '$spec' (with the help of 'hl_spec()') and '$config', and globalizes them.
 Finalization of '$config' involves setting default values if an inappropriate or invalid one is supplied.
 This includes calling 'hl_regex()' to check well-formedness of regular expression patterns if such expressions are user-supplied through '$config'. 'htmLawed()' then removes invalid characters like nulls and 'x01' and appropriately handles entities using 'hl_ent()'.
 HTML comments and CDATA sections are identified and treated as per '$config' with the help of 'hl_cmtcd()'.
 When retained, the '<' and '>' characters identifying them, and the '<', '>' and '&' characters inside them, are replaced with control characters (code-points '1' to '5') till any tag balancing is completed.